Blender 2.8 Tips and Tricks

 I found this shader setup in the You Say Armchair .blend file that you can download from blendswap.
 The model is created by piergi.
 The nice thing here, is that we use the diffuse texture directly for our roughness, so we don't need an extra texture and works perfectly.

-You connect the diffuse texture to a ColorRamp
+You connect the diffuse texture to a ColorRamp.
+This

 roughness by making the color darker or brigher.